Actor. Director. Teacher.

 ARTISTIC DIRECTOR: THE PORTERS OF HELLSGATE THEATRE COMPANY

-Roles include Romeo, Iago, Richard II, Posthumus, The Wooer, Ferdinand, Henry VI, Hally in Master Harold…and the boys, Macqueen in Murder on the Orient Express.
+Previous Roles include Hamlet, Prince Hal in Henry IV, Algernon Moncrieff in The Importance of Being Earnest, Tom Wingfield in The Glass Menagerie, Romeo, Iago, Richard II, Posthumus, The Wooer, Ferdinand, Henry VI, Hally in Master Harold…and the boys, Macqueen in Murder on the Orient Express.

-Regional Creds: Santa Cruz Shakespeare, Ensemble Theatre Co, A Noise Within, McCoy/Rigby Entertainment, Kingsmen Shakespeare Company, Sacramento Theatre Company, and the Los Angeles Philharmonic.
+Regional Creds: Sierra Repertory Theatre, Santa Cruz Shakespeare, Ensemble Theatre Co, A Noise Within, McCoy/Rigby Entertainment, Kingsmen Shakespeare Company, Sacramento Theatre Company, and the Los Angeles Philharmonic.

 Digital Work: Santa Cruz Shakespeare, The Show Must Go Online, Method and Madness, Coachella Valley Rep, &the R/18 Collective.